RHINOLOGY (sinus and nasal specialisation)

 Treatment for your sinuses is with both medications and endoscopic sinus surgery.
 Patients with chronic sinusitis will need regular care for years to manage their sinusitis.

-Associate Professor Eng Ooi has previously undertaken advanced training with international experts on the techniques of advanced endoscopic sinus surgery.
-A/Professor Ooi is able to offer advanced assessment and management of all sinus disease.
+Professor Eng Ooi has previously undertaken advanced training with international experts on the techniques of advanced endoscopic sinus surgery.
+Professor Ooi is able to offer advanced assessment and management of all sinus disease.
 This includes acute and chronic sinusitis, fungal sinusitis, and benign and malignant tumours of the sinuses and skull base.
 Dr Lauren Cooper is another of our ENT surgeons with expertise in advanced endoscopic sinus surgery.
-She completed the Flinders Advanced Rhinology Fellowship and training by Associate Professor Eng Ooi.
+She completed the Flinders Advanced Rhinology Fellowship and training with Professor Eng Ooi.

-Both Dr Cooper and A/Professor Ooi are also faculty members of courses teaching ENT surgeons the techniques in advanced endoscopic sinus surgery.
+Both Dr Cooper and Professor Ooi are also faculty members of courses teaching ENT surgeons the techniques in advanced endoscopic sinus surgery.

 What is stealth guided navigational surgery?